rahulxiao/EcoDrive-Analyzer/README.md

 ### Generated Visualizations

 All visualizations are now organized in the `images/` folder with comprehensive documentation.
-In addition to the dashboard-style images, the project now generates INDIVIDUAL graphs for every panel (data exploration, training analysis, and model performance) under `images/individual_graphs/`.
+In addition to the dashboard-style images, the project now generates **INDIVIDUAL graphs** for every panel (data exploration, training analysis, and model performance) under `images/individual_graphs/`.
+The enhanced analyzer also creates an `individual/` folder with organized individual graphs and **confusion matrices** for regression analysis.

 | Folder | Description | Files | Content |
 |--------|-------------|-------|---------|